0x0000d3ad/Crypto/README.md

 Unless otherwise specified, it is assumed that all data such as abi files and config files will be stored in the data/ directory.
 In particular, config.json contains data that you will need to connect to your instance of infura, or specify contract or wallet addresses.

 ## Config and .secret files
 As mentioned above, the config file, config.json, contains all necessary information and links, such as infura links and your etherscan key.
 Also, make sure you include a .secret file.
 DO NOT commit this file or otherwise save it.
-For more information on best practices for securing your seed phrase, (read more here)[https://www.ledger.com/blog/how-to-protect-your-seed-phrase].
+For more information on best practices for securing your seed phrase, [read more here](https://www.ledger.com/blog/how-to-protect-your-seed-phrase).

 ## BIP32 and BIP39
 These .py files contain the code necessary to produce wallets, including private and public keys as well as mnemonics.
 Always protect your private key!